Cutoff phenomenon for the asymmetric simple exclusion process and the biased card shuffling: Locating the leftmost particle using the hydrodynamic profile

 \subsection{Proof of Proposition \ref{th:fronteerlimit2}}

 In that case, the system starts from $\xi_N$ instead of $\wedge$, so we need to adapt the arguments.
-Let us start with the case where the limiting density $\alpha$ is strictly positive.
+We treat only the case where the limiting density $\alpha$ is strictly positive, the case $\alpha=0$ being simpler is left to the reader.
 Fix $t\ge 0$.
 The proof of the upper bound is simple.
 Either $\ell_\rho(t) > \ell+t$, and then it suffices to compare $L_N$ with a biased $(p,q)$ simple random walk as we did in Subsection \ref{sec:zeralfa}.
 Or $\ell_\rho(t) \leq \ell+t$, and then the upper bound is a consequence of the hydrodynamic limit stated in Theorem \ref{Th:HydroGene}.
 We turn to the proof of the lower bound.
 The arguments are essentially the same as those presented in Subsection \ref{sec:posalfa}, let us spell out the required modifications.
 The bound in \eqref{eq:hydrocsq} still holds if one replaces $\ell_\alpha(s)$ by $\ell_\rho(s)$.
 The initial condition has to be taken as follows:

 Since the speed of $\ell_\rho$ is necessarily bounded above by $1$, we deduce that w.h.p., $\heta_i(0) \le \eta_i(0)$ for all $i\in \lint 1,n\rint$.
 Then, Proposition \ref{th:partiasymp} ensures that